greenelab/czi-seed-rfa/manuscript.md

 reduced dimensional space captures biological sources of variability while ignoring noise and each dimension aligns to interpretable biological processes.

-Our seem network aims to develop low-dimensional representations to enable efficient search and transformation of HCA data, with the benefits becoming particularly pronounced as the number of cells and tissues becomes large.
-Our **__central hypothesis__** is that these approaches will enable search at the tissue and cell level of biologically-meaningful features, categorization and transformation (e.g., from a healthy to a disease context).
+Our seed network aims to create low-dimensional representations that provide search and catalog capabilities for the HCA.
+The benefit of these approaches will become particularly pronounced as the number of cells and tissues becomes large.
+Our **__central hypothesis__** is that these approaches will enable faster algorithms while reducing the influence of technical noise.
 We propose to advance **__base enabling technologies__** for low-dimensional representations.
-We also propose three
-aims: 1) fast and accurate search for cell, samples, and pathways; 2) statistics to assess, interpret, and define cell types and biological processes in low-dimensional spaces; and 3) to increase the impact of the HCA and low-dimensional methods by enhancing software and training opportunities.
+We also propose three aims: 1) fast and accurate search for cell, samples, and pathways; 2) a catalog of cell types and biological processes in low-dimensional spaces; and 3) educational materials to increase the impact of low-dimensional representations and the HCA in general.

 *The first goal of our base enabling technology work* is to develop techniques that learn interpretable biologically-aligned representations.
 We consider both